Florida literature: Early developmental stages of Florida literature

-Section 2: Literary genre and styles
+Literary genre and styles

 A variety of literary genres were used as a way of appreciating indigenous cultures, entertaining, and expressing opinions and ideas.
 Different centauries have experienced the emergence of different genres.
 It first started out with myths and novels poetry and now there are fiction and non-fictions stories, dramas, films among other literature.
 These artistic talents are not for adults but have been structure in a way that includes kids too.
 The best example is the innovation of Disney where kids can get entertained and learn about the different historical background of the city.[11].
 The ideas from novels and books of Florida's best authors are largely used in activities such as film creation, school curriculum and research.
 A clear indication of just how vital literature is.
 It not just as source of information but an archive of information regarding the birth and development of Florida city.